lubiteltv/hqt/README.md

 This script for help you to use PySide with houdini.
 Main differences from default pyqt_houdini.py is:

-  oppurtunity to open several widgets in same time
+  - opportunity to have several widgets open at the same time

-  automaticly apply houdini-style ui design
+  - automaticly apply houdini-style ui design

-Read hqt_example.py for help.
+See hqt_example.py for details.

+Install:
+Just copy hqt.py to PYTHONPATH or PATH.
+For example:

+$HFS\python27\lib\site-packages\hqt.py